Campeon254/DataMining_GroupProject_-Calvin-Tanveer-Samantha-Patricia-Susan-Arlen-/README.md

    - Split data into training (80%) and testing (20%) sets.
    - Standardized numerical features.
    - Encoded categorical variables.
+   - Very important to note that we had to drop a large chunk of the data due to not having the computational power to run the models on the entire dataset.
+We were limited by computational power and hope to run the models on the entire dataset in the future.

 2. **Models Implemented**
    - Logistic Regression.